tokumori/DomCloud/README.md

 Build a program to recursively traverse the DOM and create a word cloud of most common attributes and elements to create a tag cloud.

 **index.html** contains sample html, you will be parsing this as your sample dom tree, and this is your main JavaScript launcher.
+Make sure to commit early, commit often.

 ## Part 1